symfony/symfony-docs/cookbook/security/custom_authentication_provider.rst

-There is plenty of great documentation on `WSSE`_, but this article will focus not on the security protocol, but rather the manner in which a custom protocol can be added to your Symfony2 application.
+There is plenty of great documentation on `WSSE`_, but this article will focus not on the security protocol, but rather the manner in which a custom protocol can be added to your Symfony application.
 The basis of WSSE is that a request header is checked for encrypted credentials, verified using a timestamp and `nonce`_, and authenticated for the requested user using a password digest.